Global Health: Problems and Paradigms

 Sherryl Broverman, Associate Professor of the Practice in Biology and Global Health

-Biomedical Engineering 195FS — Medical Instrumentation in the Developing World (SS, STS)
+Biomedical Engineering 195FS — Medical Instrumentation in the Developing World (STS)

 Robert Malkin, Professor of the Practice in Biomedical Engineering

 Medical devices have revolutionized healthcare in the developed world.
 Heart-lung machines, artificial joints and advanced surgical techniques have improved the length and quality of life for thousands.
 Yet, this technology revolution has failed to reach the developing world.
 Compared to the estimated 1.5 million medical devices introduced in the developed world in the last 50 years, only a few dozen pieces of medical equipment have been specifically designed to be appropriate and affordable for resource poor settings.
 In an age where Africans who live in mud structures and wear traditional clothing also regularly send text messages to their friends on their cell phones, we will examine and discuss the factors that make the research, design & development, introduction & marketing, maintenance and use of medical devices in resource poor settings uniquely challenging.